Explore Seacliff State Beach

 We highly recommend scheduling both virtual and in-person field trips as means to create a more deep and meaningful connection for you and your students.
 Seacliff offers two in-person field trips and four virtual field trips.
 Keep reading to discover more about our in-person and virtual programs at Seacliff State Beach.

-Fossils, Floating, and Fauna: Explore Seacliff State Beach and discover a secret that is 2.5 to 5 million years old.
-During this two hour long program, students (grades 2-4) will have the opportunity to practice their paleontological skills by brushing for fossils…an activity that can only be done on a field trip!
-Students will then dive into how a ship made out of concrete can float and what animals call this ship home.
-The maximum number of students for this trip is 50.
+Spectacular Seacliff: From 5 Million Years Ago to Today: Explore Seacliff State Beach and discover a secret that is 2.5 to 5 million years old.
+During this two-hour long program, students (grades 2-4) will have the opportunity to practice their paleontological skills by brushing for fossils…an activity that can only be done on a field trip!
+Students will then dive into how a ship made of concrete can float and what animals call this ship home.
+Lastly, students will have the opportunity to see firsthand the impacts of the January 2023 storms and share their ideas for how to best rebuild the park.
+The maximum number of students for this trip is 30.

 Marine Sanctuary Exploration: Seacliff State Beach is located in the heart of Monterey Bay.
 This bay is a very special place as it is part of the Monterey Bay National Marine Sanctuary.
 During this one hour program, K-1 students will design a marine sanctuary and then travel down to the beach to look for evidence of plants, animals, and people.
 The maximum number of students fo this trip is 30.